-[9] Income taxes:
+Income taxes

 Deferred income taxes are recorded by applying enacted statutory tax rates to temporary differences between the financial statement carrying amounts and the tax bases of existing assets expected to apply to taxable income in the years that the asset is to be recovered, and liabilities.
-At December 31, 2004 and 2003,, the Company has net deferred tax assets of approximately \$59 million, and \$57 million, respectively, primarily resulting from the future tax benefit of net operating loss carryforwards discussed below and temporary differences relating to amortization of intangible assets.
+At December 31, 2005 and 2004, the Company has gross deferred tax assets of approximately \$73 million, and \$59 million, respectively, primarily resulting from the future tax benefit of net operating loss carryforwards and temporary differences relating to amortization of intangible assets.
 Such net deferred tax assets are fully offset by a valuation allowance due to the uncertainty as to their realizability.

-[10] Loss per common share:
+Loss per common share

-In accordance with SFAS No. 128, "Basic Earnings Per Share," net loss per common share amounts ("basic EPS") is computed by dividing net loss by the weighted average number of common shares outstanding and excluding any potential dilution.
-Net loss per common share amounts assuming dilution ("diluted EPS") is computed by reflecting the potential dilution from the exercise of stock options and warrants.
-Common equivalent shares have been excluded from the computation of diluted EPS for all periods presented as their effect is antidilutive.
-The years ended December 31, 2004 and 2003 do not include options and warrants to purchase 14,464,123 and 21,725,607, respectively, of common equivalent shares, as their effect would be antidilutive.
+In accordance with SFAS No. 128, "Basic Earnings Per Share", net loss per common share amounts ("basic EPS") is computed by dividing net loss by the weighted average number of common shares outstanding and excluding any potential dilution.
+Net loss per common share amounts assuming dilution ("diluted EPS") reflects the potential dilution from the exercise of stock options and warrants.
+These common equivalent shares have been excluded from the computation of diluted EPS for all periods presented as their effect is antidilutive.
+The years ended December 31, 2005, 2004, and 2003 do not include options and warrants to purchase

-[11] Comprehensive income (loss):
+Comprehensive income (loss)

-SFAS No. 130, "Reporting Comprehensive Income," requires companies to report all changes in equity during a period, except those resulting from investment by owners and distributions to owners, for the period in which they are recognized.
+SFAS No. 130, "Reporting Comprehensive Income", requires companies to report all changes in equity during a period, except those resulting from investment by owners and distributions to owners, for the period in which they are recognized.
 Comprehensive income (loss) is the total of net income (loss) and other comprehensive income (loss) items, such as unrealized gains or losses on securities classified as available-for-sale and foreign currency translation adjustments.
 Comprehensive income (loss) must be reported on the face of the annual financial statements.
-The Company's operations did not give rise to any material items includable in comprehensive income (loss), which were not already in net loss for the years ended December 31, 2004 and 2003.
+The Company's operations did not give rise to any material items includable in comprehensive income (loss), which were not already in net loss for the years ended December 31, 2005, 2004, and 2003.
 Accordingly, the Company's comprehensive loss is the same as its net income (loss) for the periods presented.

-[12] Stock-based compensation:
+Stock-based compensation

-The Company has elected to apply Accounting Principals Board (APB) Opinion No. 25, "Accounting for Stock Issued to Employees," and related interpretations in accounting for its stock-based compensation plans.
-Accordingly, the Company records expense for employee stock compensation plans equal to the excess of the market price of the underlying the Company shares at the date of grant over the exercise price.
+The Company has elected to apply Accounting Principals Board (APB) Opinion No. 25, "Accounting for Stock Issued to Employees", and related interpretations in accounting for its stock-based compensation plans.
+Accordingly, the Company records expense for employee stock compensation plans equal to the excess of the market price of the underlying shares at the date of grant over the exercise price.

-As of December 31, 2004, the Company has outstanding options to purchase 13,559,162 shares.
+As of December 31, 2005, the Company has outstanding options to purchase 18,052,636 shares.
 Under APB No. 25, when the exercise price of employee stock options equals the market price of the underlying stock on the date of grant no compensation expense is recorded.
-The Company discloses information relating to the fair value of stock-based compensation awards in accordance with Statement of Financial Accounting Standards No.123 ("SFAS No. 123"), "Accounting for Stock-Based Compensation."
-The following table illustrates the effect on net loss and loss per share as if the Company had applied the fair value recognition provision of SFAS No. 123.
-The fair value of each option grant is estimated on the date of grant using the Black-Scholes option-pricing model with the following assumptions used for grants in 2004 and 2003, respectively: (1) average expected volatility of 63% and 100%, (2) average risk-free interest rates of 3.94% and 3.52%, and (3) expected lives of 5-7 years and 7-10 years and (4) dividends of 0% and 0%.
+The Company discloses information relating to the fair value of stock-based compensation awards in accordance with Statement of Financial Accounting Standards No.123 ("SFAS No. 123"), "Accounting for Stock-Based Compensation".
+The following table illustrates the effect on net loss and net loss per share as if the Company had applied the fair value recognition provision of SFAS No. 123.
+The fair value of each option grant is estimated on the date of grant using the Black-Scholes option-pricing model with the following assumptions used for grants in 2005, 2004 and 2003, respectively: